metalbear-co/mirrord/TELEMETRY.md

 ### Disabling

-Can be disabled by specifying in mirrord confile file
+Can be disabled by specifying in the mirrord config file
 ```json
 {"telemetry": false}
 ```